erik-riklund/forma/packages/compiler/README.md

 - `r`: evaluates truthiness
 - `c`: compares switch values

-They are always present as each template works in complete isolation.
+They are always present, even when not used, as each template is self-contained.

----

-## 🚀 Stress test results

-All tests were conducted using the [Bun](https://bun.sh/) runtime for optimal performance benchmarking.

-- 🧪 Compiled and rendered 1,000 components in under 100ms
-- 🧪 Compiled 1,003 components and executed 3,001 total renders in ~200ms.
+> When the cache handler is introduced into the Forma suite, it will employ optimizations that remove unused helpers and components.
+The compiler doesn't care. 😄

 ---